eddy-qiu/eddyqiu-mindmap/content/eddyqiu/Leetcode.md

 Attempted Valid Palindrome again, try again tomorrow. ord() in python returns an integer representing the Unicode character.
 Strategy: comment the steps btw - create a pointer to the end and beginning of the string, traverse using while until the character is one of the valid ones, keep checking until the pointers are equal.

+## 11/27/2023
+Hahaha.... purchased Leetcode premium!
+I will try to keep up with doing problems everyday to make it worth it.
+Consistency is key.
+Today I attempted https://leetcode.com/problems/best-time-to-buy-and-sell-stock/submissions/ but still had some problems brainstorming solutions.
+I will attempt again tomorrow.

+Solution: When buying and selling a stock, we can have some sort of dynamic programming idea where we store the lowest cost day (memo).
+Then, we just find the the biggest difference in the days until we find another lowest cost day.
+Though we might not find a better profit after the lowest cost, we will have already stored the best profit from before (dynamic programming!).

+Note: Taking CMSC389O, I have done a couple other leetcode problems, so I haven't really been slacking (I have).
+I should upload them tomorrow just to keep track of them in leetcode (and to also see the number go up).